At the end of the course you are able to:

 Lectures, tutorials and an empirical project.

 - Mid Term Exam (30% of final grade)

 - End Term Exam (70% of final grade)

 Attend and participate in at least 80% of the tutorial sessions.

 Students are expected to have basic knowledge of Mathematics, Statistics and Microeconomics.
 Basic skills regarding Microsoft Excel or Stata are helpful for data management and the creation of tables and diagrams.

 In case online access is required for this course and you are not in the position to buy the access code, you are advised to contact the course coordinator for an alternative solution.
-Please note that access codes are not re-usable meaning that codes from second hand books do not work, as well as access codes from books with a different ISBN number.
+Please note that access codes are not re-usable meaning that codes from second hand books do not work, as well as access codes from books with a different ISBN.
 Separate or spare codes are usually not available.